joylarkin/Awesome-AI-Market-Maps/README.md

 METHODOLOGY
 The list is currently organized by quarter, to illustrate hot topics as they are discussed and how fast the industry is evolving.
 My current data collection workflow includes <a href="https://chatgpt.com/">ChatGPT</a>, <a href="https://websets.exa.ai/">Exa Websets</a>, and <a href="https://getliner.com/">Liner</a>.

-ADD A MARKET MAP
+ADD OR UPDATE A MARKET MAP
 Named AI market maps, landscapes, blog posts with market maps, and related AI industry positioning (such as top XX lists) are fine.

 ✅ Pull requests accepted!
 OR
 📩 Submit via email at jklarkin+AIMM AT gmail dot com

 🙌 Spread the word.